Classical Bullish Divergence vs Classical Bearish Divergence

-In Stock trading, classic divergence is used as a possible sign for a stock trading trend reversal and is used by traders when looking for an area where stock price could reverse and start going in the opposite direction.
-For this reason this stock trading setup is used as a low risk entry method and also as an accurate way of exit out of a stock trading trade.
+In stock trading, classic divergence is used as a possible sign for a stock trend reversal and is used by stock traders when looking for an area where stocks price could reverse and start going in the opposite direction.
+For this reason this stocks trading setup is used as a low risk entry method and also as an accurate way of exit out of a stock trade.

 This trading strategy is a low risk method to sell near the top or buy near the bottom, this makes the risk on your trades are very small relative to the potential reward.
 However, this is one method with very many whipsaws and most traders do not recommend using it.

 Divergence in Trading is also used to predict the optimum point at which to exit a trade.
 If you already have an open trade that is already profitable, a good way to spot a profit taking level would be the point where you spot this stock trading setup.

 There are two types, based on the direction of the Stock trend:

 - Classic Bearish divergence

 Stock Trading Classic Bullish Divergence

 Classic bullish divergence setup occurs when stocks price is making lower lows (LL), but the oscillator is making higher lows (HL).
 The example explained below shows a picture of this stock trading setup.

 This example uses MACD indicator as a Stock divergence indicator.

 From the above example the stocks price made a lower low(LL) but the indicator made a higher low(HL), this shows there is a divergence between the stocks price and the indicator.
 This signal warns of a possible stock trend reversal.